 Type 1 Gaucher disease, the most common form, is often but misleadingly referred to as Adult Gaucher disease.
 Individuals of all ages can be affected.
 The defective genes are found in 1 in 100,000 people in the general population.
-The defective genes are more common among Ashkenazi Jews, occuring in 1 out of every 850 births within this population.
 Because Gaucher disease does not affect the nervous system, it is sometimes referred to as non-neuronopathic Gaucher disease.

 Type 1 Gaucher disease has a particular wide variation in clinical signs, symptoms and disease course.
 Many people with Type 1 disease have no clinical symptoms and lead normal lives.
 In some cases, however, the disease may become life-threatening.
 In general, the later in life first symptoms appear, the less likely it is that the disease will be severe.